Employment Law

 You must also follow the procedures for filing an administrative complaint through the state or federal government before you can start a lawsuit.
 These procedures vary depending on your jurisdiction, and a lawyer will be able to ensure you adhere to these requirements.

-How to Report Sexual Harassment in the Workplace
+How to Report Sexual Harassment in the Workplace in California

 If you are experiencing sexual harassment at work, first tell your employer.
 You can report sexual harassment to either a supervisor or a member of the Human Resources Department at your company.

-Once the DFEH gives the notice, you and your attorney may file a civil lawsuit seeking monetary damages against the harasser and the employer, including damages for emotional distress.
+Once the CRD gives the notice, you and your attorney may file a civil lawsuit seeking monetary damages against the harasser and the employer, including damages for emotional distress.
 You may also be able to ask for punitive damages and attorney’s fees, depending on the circumstances of your case.

 LAWS THAT PROTECT EMPLOYEES FROM SEXUAL HARASSMENT